Etale cohomology of diamonds: The pro- etale and v-topology

+is an isomorphism, then $\mathcal F$ is small.
+Indeed, the proof of Proposition~\ref{prop:changekappa} shows that $\mathcal F$ arises via pullback from the $\kappa$-small site for any uncountable $\kappa$.
+In practice, all sheaves $\mathcal F$ of actual interest have this property.

 Our goal in this section is prove that both the pro-\'etale and the v-site are well-behaved.
 We start with some general remarks about quasicompact and quasiseparated objects.
-Let us quickly recall their definition.
+Let us quickly recall their definition in any topos $T$: